 Course will study several types of geometries by considering their sets of axioms and proving theorems.
 Geometries covered are finite geometries, Euclidean geometry, projective geometry and non-Euclidean geometry.
-Course required to be certified to teach secondary mathematics.
 Prerequisite: MTH 220 with grade "C-" or better.

 MTH 372 Complex Variables (3)